The Overarching Story

 But above all, the future will be determined by the slowly settling truths of an exhausted dream.

 "It glistened as it opened, drops of glass and silver dripping down the twisting petals, a growing torrent showering the darkness with its first light.
 The world was born.
 The Great Dream began.
 And with it all the hope, all the tears, and all the long years to come in a struggle that would outlast the Dream, the Myth, and the Ages."

 from "Chorus of the Embrings" a romanticized description of the birth of the Great Dream following the Diegesic Struggle, which was actually preceded by the Twelve Dreams.
 But people like to think of the Great Dream as the beginning.

 Telrhin is an FRPG setting with origins as far back as 1981.
 I've used it for almost every fantasy game I've run, from full blown campaigns on both coasts to one-shots in coffee shops.
 And a few games in France too.
 In the late Eighties a snippet from one of our games was aired on Swedish radio about the 'D&D phenomenon'.
 Jody Stephens from Big Star [wiki], Tommy Hoehn [wiki], and Lesa Aldridge from The Klitz even played in some games.
 And to the bride's undoubted chagrin, Telrhin has even been mentioned in a wedding toast.

-What started as the clumsy imaginings of Tolkein-obsessed teenagers evolved into what it is now: an elaborately imagined world of high fantasy thirty years deep.
+What started as the clumsy imaginings of Tolkein-obsessed teenagers evolved into what it is now: an elaborately imagined world of high fantasy forty years deep.